carlkidcrypto/ezsnmp/README.rst

 Why Another Library?
 --------------------

-- Simple, because maintainer of `Easy SNMP` seems to have abandonded project and or isn't actively working on it.
+- Simple, because the maintainer of `Easy SNMP` seems to have abandoned the project and or isn't actively working on it.
-- This version (Ez SNMP) will attempt to remain upto date with: Python versions that are supported by `Python <https://devguide.python.org/versions/>`_ and net-snmp versions that are supported by `Net-SNMP <http://www.net-snmp.org/download.html>`_
+- This version (Ez SNMP) will attempt to remain up to date with Python versions that are supported by `Python <https://devguide.python.org/versions/>`_ and net-snmp versions that are supported by `Net-SNMP <http://www.net-snmp.org/download.html>`_

 Quick Start